-We are responsible for the examination of small (trace) particles of evidence left behind during a crime such as hair, fiber, paint, glass, arson debris, gunshot residue, and other miscellaneous particles.
+The Trace Unit of the Physical Evidence Section is responsible for the examination of small (trace) particles of evidence left behind during a crime such as hair, fiber, paint, glass, fire debris, explosives, gunshot residue, and other miscellaneous particles.

-This kind of evidence is often present in violent crimes like rape, murder, robbery, arson, hit-and-run, and kidnapping as well as other crimes.
+This kind of evidence is often submitted in response to violent crimes including rape, homicide, robbery, arson, and hit-and-run incidents.

-In the analysis of trace materials, we use several different instruments and methods which are described below.
+In the analysis of these trace materials, several different instruments and methods are used by the Forensic Scientists, as described below.

 Inductively Coupled Plasma / Mass Spectroscopy

 An Inductively Coupled Plasma / Mass Spectrometer (ICP/MS) analyzes for the presence of metal components associated with gunshot residue (GSR).